-Administrative Contact: Kate Scheer 319-356-1694 kathryn-scheer@uiowa.edu Patricia Swenka 319-384-5470 patricia-swenka@uiowa.edu Report To: See ICON or departmental email - Individually arranged elective form must be submitted a minimum of 4 weeks prior to start of rotation.
-4 consecutive weeks minimum, credi given in multiples of 2-week periods.
+Administrative Kate Scheer Contact: 319-356-1694

+Special Individually arranged elective form Conditions: must be submitted a minimum of 4

+4 consecutive weeks minimum, credit given in multiples of 2-week periods.

 Individually arranged by student with approval of the department.
 Credit for specially arranged courses is available ONLY if the course of study has been approved a minimum of 4 weeks in advance.